agusalex/Neural-Pixel/README.md

 - Linux Distro with kernel >= 5.14 (Tested on RHEL 9, Fedora 42, and Arch Linux).

 - GTK 4, Vulkan(If using GPU) and libpng installed.
-- Install deps on Arch:
+- Install deps on Arch (Change vulkan packages according to your GPU, this is for AMD GPUs):
 ```
 sudo pacman -S gtk4 libpng zlib vulkan-icd-loader vulkan-radeon vulkan-tools
 ```

-- Install deps on Debian/Ubuntu/Mint:
+- Install deps on Debian/Ubuntu/Mint (Change vulkan packages according to your GPU, this is for AMD GPUs):
 ```
 sudo apt install libgtk-4-1 libpng16-16 zlib1g vulkan-tools mesa-vulkan-drivers
 ```

-- Install deps on Fedora/RHEL:
+- Install deps on Fedora/RHEL (Change vulkan packages according to your GPU, this is for AMD GPUs):
 ```
 sudo dnf install gtk4 libpng zlib vulkan-tools mesa-vulkan-drivers
 ```

-- Install deps on OpenSUSE:
+- Install deps on OpenSUSE (Change vulkan packages according to your GPU, this is for AMD GPUs):
 ```
 sudo zypper install libgtk-4-1 libpng16-16 libz1 vulkan-tools libvulkan_radeon libvulkan1
 ```